In The Workplace

 Employee Religious Harassment

-Religious harassment is often related to racial harassment but narrows in specifically on the employee's religious beliefs.
+Religious harassment is often related to racial harassment but focuses specifically on the employee's religious beliefs.
 An employee with a religion that differs from the “norm” of the company may face harassment in the workplace or intolerance in a variety of ways:

 Intolerance toward religious holidays